alexch/ruby_notes/ruby-basics/tools.md

 # ri and rdoc

 * generate and/or display documentation
-* per file or class
+  * per file or class or gem
-* can be useful; usually not sufficient
+* `ri` can be useful, but usually not sufficient
 * <http://gotapi.com/rubyrails> is a great RDoc browser
+* RDoc Syntax described at <http://rdoc.rubyforge.org/RDoc/Markup.html>

 # cheat